dr-crunch/nullification-loops/README.md

 * **Request for Assistance — Institutional Non-Response & Governance Accountability.pdf**: Correspondence dated February 12, 2026, to MEP Barry Andrews seeking assistance with institutional accountability regarding Commissioner Michael McGrath’s alleged non-response to constituent concerns.
 * **Request for Assistance — EU Commissioner Non-Response.pdf**: Correspondence dated February 12, 2026, to MEP Lynn Boylan regarding the same pattern of non-response by Commissioner Michael McGrath.
 * **Request for Assistance — Rule of Law Concerns & Commissioner Non-Response.pdf**: Correspondence dated February 12, 2026, to MEP Aodhán Ó Ríordáin highlighting rule-of-law concerns and requesting parliamentary intervention.

+Referred to the Joint Committee on Public Petitions and the Ombudsmen on multiple occasions.

+Now well established as futile communications; looking into the EU potential of oversight.
+What is it?
+How are motions forwarded, bills passed, charters ratified?
+Here are the named members of EU Parliament who can be considered in breach of both their national duties and union benefits.

 | MEP | Party | Status | Date Sent | Subject Line |
 |-----|-------|--------|-----------|--------------|